In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 You may like the following MariaDB tutorials:

-In this tutorial, we have learned about the installation and uninstallation of MariaDB.
-Additionally, we have covered the following topics
+In this tutorial, we have learned about the installation of MariaDB.

 I am Bijay having more than 15 years of experience in the Software Industry.
 During this time, I have worked on MariaDB and used it in a lot of projects.
 Most of our readers are from the United States, Canada, United Kingdom, Australia, New Zealand, etc.